ed-cooper/MIDI-Importer/README.md

 If this happens, you need to click on 'More info' and select 'Run anyway'

+## Using the program

+Click load and find the .mid file you want to import into Scratch.

+Then, for each of the tracks, select which Scratch voice you want to use for it by clicking on the dropdown.
+You can also mute tracks by clicking on the 'mute' checkbox.

+If you wish to not save the drum beat, you can uncheck the tick box for 'Import drum beat'.
+This is recommended if your midi file does not have any drum beat.

 ## Where will my files be stored

 When you save an extracted midi file, the data will be